WebOrigami/docs/content/builtins/tree/plain.md

 ---
-title: plain([tree])
+title: plain(tree)
 supertitle: "Tree."
 ---

-Converts an asynchronous async tree into a synchronous plain JavaScript object or array.
+Converts a tree of sync or async maps into a synchronous plain JavaScript object or array.
 A common use for `Tree.plain` is to convert a tree into a form that you can pass to a JavaScript function expecting a plain JavaScript object or array.

-- The supplied argument can be any [map-like object](/async-tree/map-like.html) such as a JSON/YAML file, file system folder, etc. If omitted, `plain` converts the current tree — in the command line, this will be the current folder — to a plain JavaScript object.
+- The supplied argument can be any [map-like object](/async-tree/maplike.html) such as a JSON/YAML file, file system folder, etc. If omitted, `plain` converts the current tree — in the command line, this will be the current folder — to a plain JavaScript object.
 - The result's keys will be the tree's keys cast to strings.
 Any trailing slashes in keys will be removed.
 - Any tree value that is itself a tree will be recursively converted to a plain object or array.